s3bubble/wordpress-plugin/trunk/readme.txt

 == Frequently Asked Questions ==

-Once you’ve installed the plug-in, the S3 Bubble Tutorial will guide you along every step of the way, but if you need any extra help you can visit our friendly [support forum](https://s3bubble.com/forums "problems").
+Once you’ve installed the plug-in, the S3Bubble Tutorial will guide you along every step of the way, but if you need any extra help you can visit our friendly [support forum](https://s3bubble.com/forums "problems").

 **What is S3Bubble?**
 S3Bubble is a media streaming service that allows you to serve video, audio and images from your Amazon S3 account to a widget that can be embedded within wordpress.